ABOUT DJ DAVE PAUL

 I've been a Prince fan for a long time, and for a while, an avid collector (vinyl, cd's, posters, buttons, magazines etc).
 In 2002 I wanted to do an all Prince party here in San Francisco.
 But there had already been all Prince parties out here, Dream Factory and a couple of others.
 So it ended up being Prince & associated artists and Michael & The Jackson family.

-You have been doing these events for 17 years now, how has the event evolved over the years?
+You have been doing these Prince and MJ events for 21 years now, how has the event evolved over the years?

 You have taken the show on the road and seen loads of different crowds.
 How do the various cities differ with respect to their response?